jacobp100/jacob-does-code/_posts/2020-06-04-a-guide-to-app-store-screenshots.md

 - iPhone 8 Plus
 - iPad Pro 12.9&quot; (both 2nd and 3rd gen) &mdash; only if you support iPad

-You can provide more, but it's not really neccesary.
+You can provide more, but it's not really necessary.
 And just between us, you can submit the exact same screenshots for the iPad 2nd and 3rd gen. Apple won't notice &mdash; and neither will your users.

 The screenshots appear in the search results at roughly &frac14; size, in the app listing page at &frac12; size, then users can tap into them and view them at around 90% size.